By Oenone Serle, LV Facilitator

 Appreciative Inquiry is a model that seeks to engage stakeholders in self-determined change.
 It’s an approach to change which focuses on individual and collective strengths, hopes and dreams for the future, rather than on problems and weaknesses.
-For more information on the Appreciative Inquiry principles and the classic 4-D cycle of asking positive questions to turn problems into possibilities.

-From the multiple stories that were shared in the Discovery phase discussion, the five enablers to women thriving were summarised as
+From the multiple stories that were shared in the discovery phase discussion, the five enablers to women thriving were summarised as:

 - Relationship with self